jephianlin/mr_JG/README.rst

 Change catalog
 --------------
--All the materials remains the same except the path for bitset is updated for Sage 6.8.
+- All the materials remains the same except the path for bitset is updated for Sage 6.8.